ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Epoch {#epoch}

-Randomized committees of validators are created at the end of every epoch (every 6.4 minutes) for security reasons.
+For security reasons, randomized committees of validators are created at the end of every epoch (every 6.4 minutes).
 Epoch data includes:

 - Epoch number.
 - Finalized status – Whether the epoch has been finalized (Yes/No).